 If you are a novice to machining, you probably believe a machine should be designed so that a couple of pins could be dropped into holes, squaring up the machine and eliminating this whole process.
 After all, that is the way they do it with woodworking machinery.
 The truth is the tolerances that work well for wood cutting tools simply aren't accurate enough for most metalworking tools.
-You just can't hold the tolerances required with "pins".
+You just can't hold the tolerances required with "pins."
 When they fit tight enough to lock the head square to the table you can't remove them to do work that isn't square.
 They become more of a problem than the problem they were installed to eliminate.
 For example, an alignment or assembly error of .010" in a wooden kitchen table will never be noticed.

 Usually the floor it sits on is not even flat.
 It would be a waste of time and effort to make it more accurate than it has to be.
 On the other hand, a cylinder that has been bored out of square with the crankshaft in an automobile engine could wear the entire engine at an alarming rate.
 The piston goes up and down a million times in a normal day's use.
 The additional cost in fuel and shortened life demands accuracy.
-The multi-direction vertical milling column makes this accuracy possible by providing the adjustments required to suit a particular job.
+The Model 2000 Sherline mill allows you to provide this accuracy by making the adjustments required to suit a particular job.